Skip to main content

 Particle emissions (dust)

 Particle emissions are caused by the processing of powdery chemicals in our compound mixing department.
-The mixing equipment is fitted with effective ventilation and dustcollection devices, and the best separation rates achieved by water cleaners exceed 99%.
+The mixing equipment is fitted with effective ventilation and dustcollection devices, and the best separation rates achieved by water cleaners exceed 99 percent.
 We measure particle emissions with particle concentration and differential pressure gauges.
 In addition, outside experts carry out regular concentration measurements.

 The measured particle concentrations have complied with the permit limits at both of our factories.
 The dust that passes through the filter system mainly causes an aesthetic inconvenience and poses no harm to the environment or health.